Nadja Spiegelman

-Nadja Spiegelman (born May 13, 1987) is an American writer and cartoonist.
+Nadja Spiegelman (born May 13, 1987) is an American writer and editor.
 She is the author of articles, books, and graphic novels, as well as a literary magazine editor.

 Early life, family and education

-Nadja Spiegelman is the daughter of cartoonist Art Spiegelman (author of the graphic novel Maus) and Françoise Mouly (art editor of the New Yorker since 1993).
+Nadja Spiegelman is the daughter of cartoonist Art Spiegelman (author of the graphic novel Maus) and Françoise Mouly (art editor of The New Yorker since 1993).
 She appears in several of Art Spiegelman's works: Maus is dedicated to her and (in later editions) her brother Dashiell Spiegelman, as well as her father's deceased brother, Richieu, and she plays a role in In the Shadow of No Towers, an autobiographical exploration of September 11.
 She attended Stuyvesant High School in downtown Manhattan.